Upper Amherst Cove

 Upper Amherst Cove, is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
+Situated approximately 20 kilometers southeast of Bonavista, it lies just off Route 235.

 History

 The nearest post office dates back to 1864 in Trinity Bay.
+The community was first settled by inshore fishermen in the mid-1800s, attracted by the abundant local resources.
+In addition to the cod fishery, residents engaged in winter logging in Blackhead Bay, which supplemented their incomes.

 Geography

 Upper Amherst Cove is in Newfoundland within Subdivision G of Division No. 7.
 It is near Bonavista, just off Route 235.